gregcox7/StatLabs/docs/03-describing.md

 ```

 ::: {.exercise}
-Fill in the blanks in the following chunk of code to find the mean and standard deviation of the lifespans of the rats under each diet:
+Fill in the blanks in the following chunk of code to find the mean and standard deviation of the lifespans of the rats under each diet.  *Hint:* recall the names of the functions we used to find these quantities earlier.

 ```r